omorogbe/NYU-CS-6803-Lab-6/Readme.md

 Notice that these questions are parallel to security paradigms: Security, Efficiency and Accuracy, Availability.
 If you can find a hypothesis where a security paradigm is not met that would mean the application is not secure and a possible exploit exist.
 The testcases can be written in python or bash.

 # Task:
 We have listed hints for 3 vulnerabilities below which are currently present in code.
-Your task is to explain how it violates the US Government Regulations and then provide the testcases to demonstrate how these vulnerabilities can be exploited.
+Your task is to explain how it violates the security regulations (in terms of the above questions) and then provide the testcases to demonstrate how these vulnerabilities can be exploited.

 1. Password is Hardcoded (SampleNetworkClient.py)
 2. Token List has the potential to continuously grow (SampleNetworkServer.py)